AdamLearns/JumpRoyale/README.md

 > [!note]
 > While `angle` is clamped between `-90` and `90`, that does not mean you have to put negative numbers in.
 This syntax was left in since `j` became an alias - you can use `j -30` to jump left or `j 30` to jump right!
 Sometimes it's more convenient to stay on the `j` key, so this might be a more preferred way to some players

-To bypass the same-message limitation on Twitch, add some garbage letters after commands that you want to repeat:
+To bypass duplicate message warning on Twitch, add some garbage letters after commands that you want to repeat:

 - `u`: jump up
 - `u a`: jump up again